How patients in Kennesaw & Tucker, GA can benefit from cosmetic bonding

 When cosmetic bonding in Kennesaw & Tucker, GA makes sense

 Cosmetic bonding is a versatile treatment option.
-Dr. Kay Kalantari may recommend it to her patients at Dentistry at Kennesaw Point to:
+Dr. Kay Kalantari may recommend it to her patients at Dentistry and Orthodontics at Kennesaw Point to:

 - Cover stubborn discoloration